 The ALF Network in Germany collaborated on large scale cross-cultural dialogue programmes with civil society partners in countries including Egypt, Israel, Lebanon, Palestine and Turkey.
-The German network is headed by the Goethe-Institut e.V., since March 2012 the ZAK has been the coordinator of the German network of the Anna-Lindh Foundation.
+The German network is headed and coordinated by the Goethe-Institut e.V.

 The Head of Network, Goethe Institute, is the Federal Republic of Germany’s cultural institute, which is active worldwide.
 They promote the knowledge of the German language abroad and encourage international cultural exchange.
 About 190 members, including public institutions, NGOs, welfare associations, political and church organisations, theatres, cultural organisations, as well as emerging initiatives, are part of our Network.
 In cooperation with member bodies of the ALF, they work on culturally and politically relevant topics concerning the intercultural dialogue between EU-states and Mediterranean countries to enhance the Network’s visibility of European-Arabic topics in the public discussion.

 We foster our Network via annual Network Meetings to which all of the organisations are invited to participate in.
 Furthermore, we developed a Cluster System that consists of three parts: ‘Migration’, ‘Science’ and ‘Arts and Culture’.
 These meetings fulfill crucial aims: on the one hand, they have proved to be a successful approach with regards to network-internal cooperation, encounters, and consolidation of the network, and on the other hand with regards to tackling intercultural challenges while respecting cultural diversity.